mtwente/nordatlantisk-ft/docs/codebook.md

 ##          6          4          2          1          2          2          3
 ```

 Since 2004, Greenlandic MPs have belonged to two political parties while MPs from Faroe Islands were members of four different political parties.
-They are listed below with additional information on their positions from the ParlGov dataset ([Döring, Huber, and Manow 2022](#ref-doring_parlgov_2022)).
+They are listed below with additional information on their positions from the ParlGov dataset[^doering-4].

+[^doering-4]: Döring, Holger, Constantin Huber, and Philip Manow.
+2022.
+“ParlGov 2022 Release.”
+Harvard Dataverse. <https://doi.org/10.7910/DVN/UKILBE>.

 | Party | Full Name         |    Party Family     | Origin | Left-Right | State-Market | Liberty-Authority | Anti-Pro EU |
 | :---- | :---------------- | :-----------------: | :----: | :--------: | :----------: | :---------------: | :---------: |